Skip to content

 Pay & overtime

-The org → location → person pay-policy cascade, how daily and weekly overtime are calculated, and paid vs unpaid breaks.
+The org → site → person pay-policy cascade, escalating daily and weekly overtime bands, bank-holiday premiums (× rate or +£/hr), paid vs unpaid breaks, and the recognised bank-holiday calendar.

-Pay & overtime is where you set the rules that turn raw clocked hours into pay-ready figures: overtime thresholds and multipliers, and how breaks are treated.
-The system is built as a cascade so you set sensible defaults once and only override where reality differs.
+Pay & overtime is where you set the rules that turn raw clocked hours into pay-ready figures: overtime thresholds and multipliers, bank-holiday premiums, and how breaks are treated.
+It’s built as a cascade so you set sensible defaults once and only override where reality differs.

 The pay-policy cascade